 Lazy visitors are whom you should write for

 Create a web-copy that tells them that the preliminary work has been done.
 All they need to do is hit the button.
 Surprisingly, they’ll do it.
 It is a fact that most of your visitors are reluctant to learn something new or go through a long copy that speaks of the product feature.
 They are looking for a service; they want it now and without wastage of time.
-Give them the readymade service.
+Give them the ready-made service.

 Write What Will Make You Buy

 What would instigate you to buy a product?
-What would be so tempting so as to make you buy a service?
+What would be so tempting to make you buy a service?
 Harness those factors to make a web-copy that’s a sure thing.
 If you as an audience are content and convinced, be sure, the others would be too.

 Write With a Sense of Empowerment

 Keeping aside the strategies, here’s one last secret that falls in the category of mere sentence construction.
 Write your web-copy in 1st person and in an active voice.
-It instills a sense of empowerment and connects immediately to your readers; so much so as to believe you.
+It instills a sense of empowerment and connects immediately to your readers; so much to believe you.
 And when they believe you, sale in inevitable!

 Simple strategies, but untold and proven!
 It’s time you use these six secrets to make your copy compelling.